About Texas Children's Hospital

 To join our community of 13,000 dedicated team members, visit texaschildrenspeople.org

 for career opportunities.
 You can also learn more about our amazing culture at infinitepassion.org

-We are searching for a Staff Nurse Inpatient who can work well in a fast-paced hospital environment.
+We are searching for a Staff Nurse who can work well in a fast-paced hospital environment for our TCH Woodlands NICU.
 In this position you’ll provide quality nursing care to patients by assessing, planning, educating, implementing, and evaluating age appropriate care in a manner that incorporates family centered principals and cost effective care.